thomas992/Lux/documentation/README.md

 ## Top Level Code

-Similar to other scripting languages, LoLa allows not only top-level declarations, but also top-level code.
+Similar to other scripting languages, Lux allows not only top-level declarations, but also top-level code.
 This means there is no `main` function that is called when starting execution, but the top-level code will be run instead.

 ```js
 // This is not a snippet, but a valid file!